-RTRA with Motorcycling WA received government funding to develop the strategy which was released in 2008.
-It proposes a framework for planning and managing recreational trail bike riding on public and private lands and for coordinating cooperation between the relevant State Government agencies, local communities, local government and recreational trail bike riders.
+RTRA received funding to develop a strategy which proposed a framework for planning and managing recreational trail bike riding on public and private lands as well as coordinating cooperation between the relevant State Government agencies, local communities, local government and recreational trail bike riders.

 The main objectives are to:

 • Maximise health and wellbeing, economic, tourism and social benefits attributable to Trail riding

 • Minimise injuries and incidence of environmental impact attributable to Trail Bike use

 • Foster culture and encourage ettqutte amongst trail bike riders and community members

 Extensive consultation and international and Australian research was undertaken.
 98 recommendations have been formulated around six Key Focus Areas.

 - Insurance, Liability and Risk Management – In order for facilities to be provided by land managers, the issues of insurance, liability and risk management must be addressed.